Phenotyping data

 Theor Appl Genet 132:3333-3345, doi.org/10.1007/s00122-019-03428-8

 Data of line per se evaluations for 9 traits in up to 11 environments for 899 double-haploid lines (471 KE, 402 PE, 26 LL), as used for the GWAS analyses in Mayer et al. 2020 are available via https://doi.org/10.6084/m9.figshare.12137142.
-The dataset is described in detail in Mayer et al. 2020.
+The dataset is described in detail in Mayer et al. 2020 and Mayer et al.2022.

 Mayer M, Hölker AC, González-Segovia E, Bauer E, Presterl T, Ouzunova M, Melchinger AE, Schön CC (2020) Discovery of beneficial haplotypes for complex traits in maize landraces.
 Nature Commun 11:4954, doi.org/10.1038/s41467-020-18683-3